mrvivacious/AWS_Lambda_and_SNS/page1.md

 <li>Of the four options, choose "Custom", then press the blue "Create Skill button at the top right"</li>

+<li>Choose "Invocation name" and type the "wake up" name for the skill.
+For example, "share love."</li>

 <li>From the menu on the left side of your screen, press "Add" next to the "Intents" option</li>

 <li>Enter a name for your intent in camel case followed by the word "Intent" i.e. ShareLoveIntent</li>